Leaf flushing: Red leaf flush

 In tropical regions, leaves often flush red when young and in the phase of expansion to mature size.
 Red flushing is frequent among woody species, reported from 20 to 40% of the woody species in a site in Costa Rica, in 36% of species in Barro Colorado Island, Panama, about 49% of species in Kibale National Park, Uganda, and in 83 of 250 species in Southern Yunnan, China.
 The red coloration is primarily due to the presence of anthocyanins.
 Various hypotheses have been advanced to explain red flushing.
 The herbivore defense hypothesis suggests that the red coloration may make the leaves less likely to be attacked by insects as they are cryptic to herbivores that are blind to the red part of the spectrum.
 It has also been hypothesised that the anthocyanins may reduce light stress or fungal attacks on leaves.
-A recent study in tropical forest region of China provides support for the herbivore defense hypothesis, indicating that the red coloration of young leaves protects them from attacks of herbivorous insects through chemical defense as the red leaves have high concentrations of tannins and anthocyanins.
+A recent study in tropical forest region of China provides support for the herbivore defense hypothesis, indicating that the red coloration of young leaves protects them from attacks by herbivorous insects through chemical defense as the red leaves have high concentrations of tannins and anthocyanins.